A virtual conversation between Victor J. Krebs and Elizabeth Neswald – November 13, 2024

 Abstract

-In this text we trace the philosophical shift from Galileo’s view of Earth as an inert, objective entity to a contemporary perspective that recognizes Earth as a living, interconnected system.
+In this presentation I trace the philosophical shift from Galileo’s view of Earth as an inert, objective entity to a contemporary perspective that recognizes Earth as a living, interconnected system.
 Galileo’s approach, which separated Earth from its sensory qualities, laid the foundation for modern scientific methods.
 However, this view is challenged by James Lovelock’s Gaia hypothesis, which, according to Bruno Latour’s account, reintroduces the idea of Earth as a vulnerable, animated system.
 In the Anthropocene, there is a growing awareness of humanity’s deep connection with Earth’s history, highlighting the limitations of an anthropocentric viewpoint that ignores the planet’s living character.
 I argue for a perspective that sees life as fluid and interconnected, moving beyond the separation of humans from the world.
 The concept of “weird matter” helps us in this direction, challenging traditional Western thought by embracing the mysterious and unknowable aspects of reality.
-The text critiques the modern tendency to reduce the world to what can be known and controlled, advocating for an ontology that acknowledges the agency inherent in all matter.
+The presentation will critique the modern tendency to reduce the world to what can be known and controlled, advocating for an ontology that acknowledges the agency inherent in all matter.
 It calls for a new understanding of psychic reality, viewing the world as animated and interconnected, and suggests that we must move beyond rationality to fully embrace these aspects of existence.
-We conclude by arguing for a fundamental change in our understanding of reality, advocating for a holistic, ecologically aware perspective that recognizes the interconnected nature of the world and our place within it.
+I conclude by arguing for a fundamental change in our understanding of reality, advocating for a holistic, ecologically aware perspective that recognizes the interconnected nature of the world and our place within it.

 Biography